-The Satellite Applications Catapult and the UK Space Agency will be hosting an event for UK businesses using satellite data to explore new opportunities in South Africa.
+The Satellite Applications Catapult and the UK Space Agency hosted an event for UK businesses using satellite data to explore new opportunities in South Africa.

-The South African delegation, including senior representatives from the African Embassy, the South African Space Agency (SANSA), and the British Embassy South Africa will provide attendees with information to help them explore South Africa as a potential market for export.
+The South African delegation, including senior representatives from the African Embassy, the South African Space Agency (SANSA), and the British Embassy South Africa provided attendees with information to help them explore South Africa as a potential market for export.

 South Africa’s large land and ocean territory make satellite monitoring vital for economic and social growth, and the country has a growing appetite for innovative applications of satellite data to help solve a range of challenges.

-11:25 – 11:40 UK Space and International Partnerships, Chris Lee – Head of International Partnerships, UK Space Agency
+UK Space and International Partnerships, UK Space Agency

 - South Africa is a large country (1.2m km2 land territory and 1.5m km2 of Ocean territory), making satellite monitoring vital for economic and social growth.